Tree Wardens in Suffolk

 Tree Wardens are often a point of contact for all things trees in the Parish, working with their parish council.
 The amount of time they spend depends entirely on that which they have available – essentially you give as much or as little time as you wish.

-When you become a tree warden you will be given a handbook by the Tree Council and possibly several books as well.
 The network also holds several events each year where you can meet other tree wardens and learn about tree care and diseases.